-Bri has nearly eight years of professional experience in higher education, specifically working in:
+Bri has over eight years of professional experience in higher education, specifically working in:

 • Academic, Fellowship, and Career Advising